-- (a) for different zones in which development would be situated; - (b) by reference to different intended uses of development. - (c) by reference to the intended gross internal area of development; - (d) by reference to the intended number of dwellings or units to be constructed or provided under a planning permission. - 2.55 This is important, because development on brownfield land could be considered a 'type' of development, but it is not a 'use'.
+- (a) for different zones in which development would be situated; - (b) by reference to different intended uses of development. - (c) by reference to the intended gross internal area of development; - (d) by reference to the intended number of dwellings or units to be constructed or provided under a planning permission. - 2.59 This is important, because development on brownfield land could be considered a 'type' of development, but it is not a 'use'.
 Paragraph: 022 Reference ID: 25-022-20140612 refers to 'How can rates be set by type of use?'
 This states that 'the definition of "use" for this purpose is not tied to the classes of development in the Town and Country Planning Act (Use Classes) Order 1987.
-Therefore, it is not entirely clear whether differential rates can or cannot be set by most Charging Authorities are interpreting 'type' to mean 'use' as in the Regulations.

-2.56 A charging authority that plans to set differential rates should seek to avoid undue complexity.
+Therefore, it is not entirely clear whether differential rates can or cannot be set by reference to brownfield (previously developed land) typologies, however, in our experience most Charging Authorities are interpreting 'type' to mean 'use' as in the Regulations. - 2.60 A charging authority that plans to set differential rates should seek to avoid undue complexity.
 Charging schedules with differential rates should not have a disproportionate impact on particular sectors or specialist forms of development.
-Charging authorities should consider the views of developers at an early stage. (our emphasis)
+Charging authorities should consider the views of developers at an early stage. (our emphasis) - 2.61 If the evidence shows that the area includes a zone, which could be a strategic site, which has low, very low or zero viability, the charging authority should consider setting a low or zero levy